apache/apisix/docs/en/latest/mtls.md

 This feature requires APISIX to run on [APISIX-OpenResty](./how-to-build.md#6-build-openresty-for-apisix).

-Here is a similar Python script to patch a existed upstream with mTLS:
+Here is a similar Python script to patch a existed upstream with mTLS (changes admin API url if needed):

 ```python
 #!/usr/bin/env python